On November 13th, 2009, I performed Bride of Wildenstein – The Musical at the New Orleans Fringe.

-For this iteration, I worked closely with Ibex Puppetry – specifically Tory Oakes – to develop a more tourable set that referenced cat scratch toys that transform as the protagonist, Jocelyn Wildenstein undergoes her personal transformation.
-After the New Orleans Fringe performancea, Bride of Wildenstein went on for a run at the Cameo Theatre in Orlando the following weekend.
+The New Orleans iteration was produced by Ibex Puppetry in Orlando.
+I worked closely with Tory Oakes – to develop a tourable set that referenced cat scratch toys that transforms with the protagonist.
+After the New Orleans Fringe performance, Bride of Wildenstein premiered at the Velaslavasay Panorama in Los Angeles.

-Described as “demented, touching, and inherently strange” by Flavorpill (Los Angeles), Bride of Wildenstein is a weird and tragic love story that examines the making of a monstrosity through one woman’s personal struggle, and the loss of her sense of self.
+Have you ever gone too far for love?
+Bride of Wildenstein is a weird and tragic love story that examines the making of a monstrosity through one woman’s personal struggle, and the loss of her sense of self.
 As her marriage dissolves, she begins to reinvent herself through drastic measures – surgical procedures to become more feline, which only further heighten her sense of estrangement.
 The heroine’s story is loosely inspired by tabloid accounts of the real-life “cat woman”, Jocelyn Wildenstein.

 Bride of Wildenstein – The Musical

-Written and Performed by Marsian De Lellis
+Written + Performed by

-Writer, Performer, Designer – Marsian De Lellis
+Marsian De Lellis

-Corset Design, Costume Builder – Lee Frank Perez Vargas
+Lee Frank Perez Vargas

-Assistant Sound Design, Vocal Coach – Sarah Marie Ibrahim
+Sarah Marie Ibrahim